top of page

 The adjective 'volatile' has its etymological roots in Latin.
 It is derived from the Latin word 'volatilis,' which means 'fleeting' or 'evaporating.'
 In Latin, 'volatilis' was used to describe substances that easily evaporated or turned into vapor.
 Over time, the term was adopted into English as 'volatile,' where it came to represent things that are highly unstable, unpredictable, or subject to rapid and significant changes.
 'Volatile' describes situations, substances, or conditions that can change suddenly and often explosively, much like the evaporation of a volatile substance into the air.
 The etymology of 'volatile' underscores its historical association with rapid and unpredictable changes, emphasizing the transient and fleeting nature of the things it describes.

-Quiz: Find the meaning of volatile
+Quiz: Find the meaning of the adjective volatile:

 Try Again!